+ Total (United Kingdom):

 Got this for cheap and it has crushed any game ive thrown at it at 1440p.
 It doesn't come with a back plate unfortunately.

 Really nice looking case that comes with a magnetic LED strip which plugs into the controller round the back.
 It has three buttons hidden away under the top lip, a 3 speed fan controler, led settings (colour or hold for effect/on/off) and reset button.
 The cable management is good with Velcro tabs round the back making it easy to get a nice clean cable job.
 I didn't even have to use any cable ties.
-Fitted a kraken x62 (280mm) rad in the front perfectly but the case is very restrictive when it comes to air and it gets very hot inside from being choked.
+Fitted a kraken x62 (280mm) rad in the front perfectly but the case is very restrictive when it comes to air when using a big AIO and it gets very hot inside from being choked.
 I ended up cutting some holes in the front and my temps dropped by 10 degrees across the board.
 Thats my only con, the poor air flow.
-In a purely air configuration the case does fine, A friend of mine runs it with an air cooler and his temps are perfectly fine but big AIO users might want to look elsewhere unless you want to get creative with the front pannel.
+In a purely air configuration the case does fine, A friend of mine runs it with an air cooler and his temps are perfectly fine but its something to be aware of if you plan to use a big AIO in the front.

 Works well for me, cant hear it at all although the fans are spinning.
 Apparently with this one the fans wont spin if your system is not using too much power.